Last updated: October 9, 2025

 image-name

-You can find more information in the Papertrail tutorial.
+You can find more information in the documentation.
+Next, let’s dive into best practices for logging in Docker.

 4 Best Practices When Logging in Docker

 You can easily create and destroy containers.
-However, every time a container restarts, you lose all the data it holds.
+However, every time a container restarts, all the data it holds is lost.
 Therefore, never store application-specific data in your container.

 For the same reason, you should take good care of your logs.
 Logs can be stored persistently to a volume, but it’s even better to store them long-term.
-For example, you can pipe logs to a local hard drive or you can send them to a log management platform.
-Both options allow you to save your logs long-term and use them for future analysis.
+For example, you can pipe logs to a local hard drive or send them to a log management platform.
+Both options enable you to save your logs for long-term use and utilize them for future analysis.

 A logging container helps you scale your logging.
-The idea is that you pipe your logging output from multiple containers to a logging container.
-Next, your logging container takes care of saving logs to persistent storage or a log management platform.
+The idea is to pipe the logging output from multiple containers into a single logging container.
+Next, your logging container takes care of saving the logs to persistent storage or a log management platform.

 Also, you can spin up multiple logging containers to scale your logging service when you decide to host more containers.
 It’s a flexible and easy solution for handling log output.

-To be able to aggregate logs from your containers, you need to make sure the applications running in those containers log data to STDOUT or STDERR, both standard channels for logging output messages or error messages.
-Docker is configured to automatically pick up data from both outputs.
+.
+Those are both standard channels for logging output messages or error messages.
+Docker is configured to pick up data from both outputs automatically.
 If you log data to a file inside your container, you risk losing all this data when the container crashes or restarts.
-Therefore, if you don’t want to lose important logging data, it’s important to log to STDOUT or STDERR.
+Therefore, if you don’t want to lose any vital logging data, it’s essential to log to STDOUT

 Final Words on Docker Logs